 Potential Downsides

-The biggest barrier is price: at $20.99 for 3.7oz, it’s the most expensive option in this roundup.
-It also has fewer US Amazon reviews (263) than competitors, though this is partly because it’s an import product — it’s extensively reviewed in Japan.
+The biggest barrier is price: at around $19 for a 3.7 oz tube as of this writing, Apagard is the premium pick here and often costs meaningfully more than US-made nHAP toothpastes.
+It also has fewer US Amazon reviews than competitors, partly because it is an import product.
 The packaging and branding are in Japanese with English labels, which some users find confusing.
 Availability can also be inconsistent, with occasional stock issues on Amazon.

 ✓ Free shipping with Prime · ✓ Amazon's price guarantee · Affiliate link